tyanthony/burger-builder/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project stores data is hosted using [Firebase](https://firebase.google.com/).
+This project stores data and is hosted using [Firebase](https://firebase.google.com/).